Working with source code

 If everything is setup correctly, you should see all 9 test suites pass.

-Install the local sdk to your project
+Install the local SDK to your project

 npm install /pathTo/c3d-sdk-webxr